-Individuals who attend the 2019 AACN Conference in Chicago, IL and register for Workshop #32 (Preparing for the ABPP Board Certification Examination in Clinical Neuropsychology: Everything You Wanted to Know but Didn’t Know Who to Ask – Oral Examination and the Practice Sample Defense, Session 2 of 3) may submit a mock practice sample for the instructors to review.
+Individuals who attend the 2020 AACN Conference in Washington, DC and register for Workshop #14 (Preparing for the ABPP Board Certification Examination in Clinical Neuropsychology: Everything You Wanted to Know but Didn’t Know Who to Ask – Oral Examination and the Practice Sample Defense, Session 2 of 3) may submit a mock practice sample for the instructors to review.
 To submit a mock practice sample, please review the following instructions.
 Click here for a copy of the instructions in PDF format.

 A Mock Practice Sample submission should consist of one neuropsychological evaluation.
 It is acceptable for technicians or students to administer the test battery under the supervision of the workshop attendee.
 However, Psychology Interns or Postdoctoral Fellows should not be involved in the cases as they would have been expected to play a conceptual role, not just a technician role.
 The clinical report must be the complete and original work of the workshop attendee, not an edited version of a trainee’s report and not the workshop attendee’s work completed under someone else’s supervision.